Osa pulchra

+Description

 Osa pulchra has large white, trumpet-shaped, pendulous flowers reminiscent of those of certain Solanaceous genera - particularly those of Brugmansia and Solandra.
 The flowers are pendent, borne on long pedicels and feature fused petals borne upon slender, elongate corolla tubes.
 The blooms are highly fragrant at night and are most likely pollinated by bats (chiropterophily).

+Conservation

+It is considered to be an endangered species by the IUCN Red List of threatened species.

 Cultivation

 This species is highly coveted because of its ornamental value.
 It needs a warm and humid climate with a well drained substrate and bright, indirect light.

 The plant is most easily propagated by seed, since cuttings can only be taken from the top of the plant due to apical dominance.
 Seeds will germinate after one month, after which it takes three more weeks for them to emerge fully from the substrate and shed their seed coats.